NatLibFi/NDL-VuFind2-Vagrant/README.md

 If using local RecordManager/Solr, some options exist for the records data:
 * bare minimum (e.g. testing purposes): add a sample data file to the _data/_ directory to import to the local Solr database via RecordManager during install
 * more proper use: import your data manually from file(s) or set up harvesting sources after the provisioning/installing is done
-* without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
+Without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
-  - either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RM to _false_ as they are not needed), or
+* either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RM to _false_ as they are not needed), or
-  - add the external URL to the _vufind2/local/config/vufind/config.ini_ file after install.
+* add the external URL to the _vufind2/local/config/vufind/config.ini_ file after install.

 #### Use